ovhlabs/knowledge-base/en/_posts/2014-12-12-docker-in-5-minutes-on-runabove-with-docker-machine.markdown

  http://docs.docker.com/userguide/
 ```

-Feel free to join the discussion about this OpenStack driver on the ongoing
-[pull request](https://github.com/docker/machine/pull/73), and to post on [RunAbove
+Feel free to post on [RunAbove Community](https://community.runabove.com/share/)
-Community](https://community.runabove.com/share/) if you have any question or
+if you have any question or comment about using [Docker](http://www.docker.com)
-comment about using [Docker](http://www.docker.com) on RunAbove.
+on RunAbove.